Electronic tuner: Strobe tuners

-How it works
+Operation

 Mechanical strobe tuners have a series of lamps or LEDs powered by amplified audio from the instrument; they flash (or strobe) at the same frequency as the input signal.
 For instance, an 'A' played on a guitar's 6th string at the 5th fret has the frequency of 110 Hz when in tune.
 An 'A' played on the 1st string at the 5th fret vibrates at 440 Hz.
 As such, the lamps would flash either 110 or 440 times per second in the above examples.
 In front of these flashing lights is a motor-driven, translucent printed disc with rings of alternating transparent and opaque sectors.

 This disc rotates at a fixed specific speed, set by the user.
 Each disc rotation speed is set to a particular frequency of the desired note.
 If the note being played (and making the lamps behind the disc flash) is at exactly the same frequency as the spinning of the disc, then the disc appears to be static from the strobing effect.
 If the note is out of tune then the pattern appears to be moving as the light flashing and the disc rotation are out of sync from each other.
 The more out of tune the played note is, the faster the pattern seems to be moving, although in reality it always spins at the same speed for a given note.
 Many good turntables for vinyl disc records have stroboscopic patterns lit by the incoming AC power (mains).
 The power frequency, either 50 or 60 Hz, serves as the reference, although commercial power frequency sometimes changes slightly (a few tenths of a percent) with varying load.
 Unless reference and measured quantity are interchanged, the operating principle is the same; the turntable speed is adjusted to stop drifting of the pattern.